lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

        :   }
 ~~~

-Alice derives the key-encryption key from integer z and the
+Alice derives the key-encryption key from shared secret produced
+by RSA-KEM Encapsulate() and the CMSORIforKEMOtherInfo structure
-CMSORIforKEMOtherInfo structure with KDF2 and SHA-256, the KEK is:
+with KDF2 and SHA-256, the KEK is:

 ~~~
-   4a95fe82f8d6ba56c83b4d51ef7dc06b
+   e16aa0f063246662a0d6524a4fc41e8f
 ~~~

 Alice randomly generates a 128-bit content-encryption key: